 Paul Hastings’ London litigators form an integral part of our global litigation practice and provide services across a wide range of contentious areas including company and commercial disputes, banking, insolvency, intellectual property, employment law, data privacy, reputation management, civil and criminal fraud, internal investigations, bribery and corruption, money laundering and international arbitration.

 Our London litigators understand the business implications of litigation and are trusted by clients to counsel them through their most complex and significant disputes.
-Please do not hesitate to contact any of the following Paul Hastings' London litigators: Alex Leitch, Jack Thorne, Alison Morris, Jonathan Robb & Gesa Bukowski
+Please do not hesitate to contact any of the following Paul Hastings' London litigators: Simon Airey, Jack Thorne, Alison Morris, Jonathan Robb & Gesa Bukowski